appsody/website/DEVELOPMENT.md

 Feel free to include links, images, and inline code snippets.
 Code blocks are supported.
 ```

-To have a new line work correctly, you will need to end the sentence with **two** spaces before pressing the enter key (this is quirk of Markdown).
+For a new line, end the sentence with two spaces before pressing the enter key.

-To have an empty line, you can insert an empty character which can be found with some minor Googling.
+For an empty line, insert an empty character with two spaces following it.
+The Unicode character is available [here](http://emptycharacter.com/), by selecting copy to clipboard.

 The large letters, marking the letter of the alphabet the definitions belong to, are simply written with the following syntax: